-An Audit Committee has been established consisting of all Directors with Ian Burns appointed as Chairman.
+An Audit Committee has been established consisting of all Directors with lan Burns appointed as Chairman.
 The terms of reference of the Audit Committee provide that the committee shall be responsible, amongst other things, for reviewing the Interim and Annual Financial Statements, considering the appointment and independence of external auditors, discussing with the external auditors the scope and results from the audit and reviewing the Company's compliance with the AIC Code.

-Further details on the Audit Committee can be found in the Audit Committee Report on page 28.
+Further details on the Audit Committee can be found in the Audit Committee Report on pages 28 to 31.